 Confirmation that the stakeholders fully accept the:

-Timeline and schedule for the activites required for:
+Timeline and schedule for the activities required for:

 A happy path is a default scenario featuring no exceptional or error conditions.
-It is comprised of the sequence of activities executed when everything goes as expected.
+It is composed of the sequence of activities executed when everything goes as expected.

 Initial estimates of:

 Confirmation that all environments will have the minimum required hardware in place.